Intruder in the Dust (film): Production

 Clarence Brown, who had been born in Massachusetts but was raised in Tennessee, wanted to do a film version of the book when it was released in 1948.
 As a mainstay of MGM for over two decades, he asked studio head Louis B. Mayer about doing a film adaptation, but he had his doubts over whether it would be a profitable venture.
 Dore Schary, recently brought in as a vice president of production, gave support to Brown, which allowed the film to go through.
-Brown insisted on filming in Oxford, Mississippi, where Faulkner had lived in for most of his life.
+Brown insisted on filming in Oxford, Mississippi, where Faulkner had lived for most of his life.

 Reception

 According to Metro-Goldwyn-Mayer records the film earned $643,000 in the U.S. and Canada and $194,000 elsewhere, for a worldwide box office of $837,000.

 In 1950, David Brian and Juano Hernandez were respectively nominated for Best Supporting Actor and Most Promising Newcomer – Male at the 7th Golden Globe Awards.
 The film was listed as one of the ten best of the year by The New York Times.
 Faulkner said of the film: "I'm not much of a moviegoer, but I did see that one.
 I thought it was a fine job.
-That Juano Hernandez is a fine actor--and man, too."
+That Juano Hernandez is a fine actor—and man, too."

 More than 50 years later, in 2001, film historian Donald Bogle wrote that Intruder in the Dust broke new ground in the cinematic portrayal of blacks, and Hernandez's "performance and extraordinary presence still rank above that of almost any other black actor to appear in an American movie."
-The film has been praised by Ralph Ellison and the New York Times.
+The film has been praised by Ralph Ellison and The New York Times.

 Of the various race-related features released in 1949 (such as this film and Pinky, released months earlier), author Ralph Ellison cited Intruder in the Dust as “the only film that could be shown in Harlem without arousing unintended laughter, for it is the only one of the four in which Negroes can make complete identification with their screen image.”

 On Rotten Tomatoes, the film holds a rating of 93% from 41 reviews.